ArweaveAlex/arc-site/src/views/Docs/DocsDetail/MD/creating-a-pool/pool-creation-cli.md

 ### 4. Create the pool

-To create a pool you will need to run one command with a few arguments passed in, including the name from when you initialized the pool, path to wallet you created, and a path to your pool header image.
+To create a pool you will need to run one command with a few arguments passed in, including the name from when you initialized the pool, path to your Arweave wallet, and a path to your pool header image.

 ```sh
 arcpool create <pool> --control-wallet <PATH_TO_WALLET.json> --image <PATH_TO_IMAGE>